Summer and Winter Sessions: Submit petition no later than 3 weeks before the start of the session.

 - Alternate Academic Plan: Students must prepare a statement that discusses an alternative academic plan in the event that they fail to successfully complete or pass the repeated course if permission is granted.

 - For the purposes of a third and final attempt in a course, students are required to meet with their academic advisor to discuss the written success plan and to verify that a course repeat is an appropriate option.
-Students pursuing a Mechanical Engineering, Computer Engineering, Chemical Engineering or Computer Science major are required to meet with the respective Undergraduate Program Director (UPD).
+Students pursuing a Mechanical Engineering, Computer Engineering, Chemical Engineering or Computer Science major are required to meet with the respective Undergraduate Program Director (UPD) instead of their academic advisor.

-- At the conclusion of the meeting (face-to-face, email, online, phone, etc.), the student must request that the academic advisor/UPD send an email recommendation to their assigned Academic Advocate so that the petition can be processed in a timely manner.
-If the student is unsure who the assigned Academic Advocate is, the email may be sent to firstname.lastname@example.org and will be routed accordingly.
-Recommendations from the academic advisor/UPD should be sent to the assigned Academic Advocate as soon as possible after the student meeting to prevent delays in the petition review and course registration process.
+- At the conclusion of the meeting (face-to-face, email, online, phone, etc.), the student must request that the academic advisor/UPD send an email to email@example.com so that the petition can be processed in a timely manner.
+Recommendations from the academic advisor/UPD should be sent to this email address as soon as possible after the student meeting to prevent delays in the petition review and course registration process.

 For the purposes of a third and final attempt in a course, students will be required to actively use tutoring support through a formal resource at UMBC such as: